MaastrichtU-IDS/dsri-documentation/docs/workflows-introduction.md

 ## To be implemented

+### Apache Airflow

+Define, schedule and run workflows.
+See [this deployment for OpenShift](https://github.com/majordomusio/openshift-airflow).

+See also: Airflow on [Kubernetes blog](https://kubernetes.io/blog/2018/06/28/airflow-on-kubernetes-part-1-a-different-kind-of-operator/), and Kubernetes in [Airflow documentation](https://airflow.apache.org/docs/stable/kubernetes.html).

 ### Apache Spark

 Write programs running in parallel using Java, Python, R, Scala or SQL with the [Spark](https://spark.apache.org/) framework.